SirDancealot/DnDLike/DnDLike/Readme.txt

 If you enjoy this content please consider donating to me at: "https://www.paypal.me/SirEraisuithon"

 Current content:
-	- Character creation (not all classes implemented yet and needs some restructure)
+	- Character creation (all classes implemented but class features have no effect)
 	- Basic combat
 	- Create attack spells
 	- Diceroller